 Whether you’re planning for retirement, funding a child’s education, or simply ensuring you’ll be protected if something goes wrong, we can help you organize your finances to meet your life goals.
-We work together in an environment of trust and confidentiality to create meaningful – and ongoing – alignment between your goals and your finances.
-We can help you build confidence – knowing where you are financially, where you’re heading, and how you’re going to get there.
+We work together in an environment of trust and confidentiality to create meaningful, and ongoing, alignment between your goals and your resources.
+We can help you build confidence by knowing where you are financially, where you’re heading, and how you’re going to get there.

-Analyzing your financial organization through the lens of your life goals will reveal strengths, weaknesses, and competing priorities.
-It will uncover opportunities to more purposefully align resources moving forward.
-We’ll articulate our findings in a written plan detailing the tax strategies, portfolio architecture, cash flow organization, insurances, and legacy planning to support your financial goals.
+Analyzing your finances through the lens of your life goals can reveal strengths, weaknesses, and competing priorities.
+It may uncover opportunities to more purposefully allocate your resources, highlight tax-planning strategies, reveal insurance inefficiencies, as well as, considerations for your investment architecture, cash flow organization, estate planning, and more.

 Together, we’ll craft a comprehensive plan for your financial life and then make sure it’s not left to chance or endangered by procrastination.
-We’ll leverage our expertise in investment management, planning, and insurance, while coordinating with accountants, attorneys, and human resource representatives to ensure comprehensive implementation.
-Your plan will also require that you take action.
+We’ll leverage our expertise in investment management, planning, and insurance while coordinating with accountants, attorneys, and human resource representatives to ensure complete implementation.
+Your planning will also require that you take action.
 We’ll help you follow through with timely coaching and encouragement.

-As our work meets its objectives, the payoff can be significant.
-A well executed financial plan can offer meaningful peace of mind.
+As our work meets its objectives, the payoff is real.
+A well-executed financial plan will provide meaningful peace of mind.
 As does the knowledge that we’ll be in touch, like clockwork, when it’s time to track progress, rebalance portfolios, and respond to changes in the market.
-And as your life changes, we’ll be there to ensure your finances evolve with you.
-In the end, we work with you to keep your finances thoughtfully organized, so you’re free to live your life.
+As your life changes, we’ll ensure your plan evolves with you.
+In the end, we’ll help you manage your finances, so you’re free to live your life.

 A sliding-scale fee is debited directly from investment accounts managed by Boston Standard.
-Managed assets do not include your current 401(k), 529 plans, etc., though we do provide actionable advice to coordinate these resources with your overarching investement plan.
-For clients with less than $1.75M of management assets a $600 retainer is also due annually.
+Managed assets do not include your current 401(k), 529 plans, etc., though we do provide actionable advice to coordinate these portfolios with your investment plan.
+For clients with less than $1.75M of managed assets, a $600 retainer is also due annually.

 Assets Under Management